 The thesis-based route is an opportunity for intensive research education in an area of student interest.
 It provides knowledge about particular content and research method and students work closely with their supervisors to complete the research.
 There are 10 required courses plus a thesis.
-Full-time thesis students register in 9 units in each Fall and Winter term.
+Full-time thesis students register in 9 credits in each Fall and Winter term.

 Course-based students complete a capping exercise, which is a guided scholarly project.
 The capping exercise is individually designed and is congruent with the student’s area of study and may address topics such as clinical outcomes, evidence-based practice, total quality improvement, or knowledge translation.
 Course-based students should complete at least three courses per year.
 Course- based students take 11 courses (including one elective in their area of interest) and complete the capping exercise (NURS 900).
-All part-time course-based graduate students must register in a minimum of 3 units (3 credits) in course-work or in M REG 800 each September to August period to maintain their student status.
+All part-time course-based graduate students must register in a minimum of 3 credits in course-work or in M REG 800 each September to August period to maintain their student status.

 Areas of Focus

 The MN courses and practicum experiences are intended to enhance knowledge and skills in clinical and community practice, research and evidence-based practice, leadership/management, teaching/learning, and inter-professional practice.
 With optional course work and electives, students can develop an individualized program of study.

 When preparing an application, a student chooses a focus which will guide their course planning.
 The following are the areas of focus: